ufarooq/IPFSLite/README.md

 ### Issues
 This section contains a set of current issues.
+*

+### Todos
+This section contains a set of current and future todos.
 * Official WebRTC Integration of IPFS, when it is ready
 <br>More information on https://github.com/libp2p/specs/pull/159

 ### Dependencies
 - threads-iota (Wrapper implementation around a IOTA light node)